lsms-worldbank/HFPS_harmonization_working/README.md

 The syntax also makes use of "Round 0" data, which are the LSMS surveys from which the sample frames were construted for the HFPS.

-The Stata syntax are managed by the commander do-file, Stata Syntax/Harmonized HFPS Commander.do.
+The Stata syntax are managed by the commander do-file, do_Harmonized HFPS Commander.do.
 The user who wishes to run the entire package should first download the data and then inform Stata about the location of the files.

-Component datasets are stored in Temporary Datasets, with country and in some cases round specific folders.
+Component datasets are stored in a single local storage, with country and in some cases round specific folders.
 The panel folder contains panel datasets identified by a universal household id variable, a country code, and a survey round identifier.
 The contents of Final Datasets are combined from the contents of the Temporary Datasets folder, and are intended as final versions to be used for analysis.